 Individual Supervision: The post-doctoral fellow will receive at minimum 2 hours of supervision a week with a licensed clinical psychologist.
 Supervisors primarily embrace an integrative theoretical orientation that relies upon a psychodynamic/relational emphasis, utilizing multicultural, feminist, developmental, systemic and cognitive behavioral theories.

 Clinical Seminar: During this weekly, one-hour seminar, the fellow, externs, and psychologists rotate case presentations and didactic presentations.
 Topics primarily focus on therapy, ethics, and multi-cultural competency, with some variation depending on need and interest.
 In addition to honing consultative skills, the post-doctoral fellow will also have the opportunity to further his or her oral, written, and case conceptualization skills during the course of the seminar.

-Qualifications: Applicants must have a completed a Ph.D or Psy.D in counseling or clinical psychology at the time of employment.
+Applicants must have completed all degree requirements for a Ph.D or Psy.D in Counseling or Clinical psychology at the time of employment.
 Preference will be given to candidates from APA-accredited academic programs who have completed APA-accredited internships.
 The strongest applicants will demonstrate a professional commitment and interest in university or college counseling centers and student development.

-The position’s stipend is $29,000 for 12-month period.
-Benefits include: health insurance, vacation time, professional development leave with possible funding.
+The position’s stipend is $29,000 for a 12-month period.
+Benefits include: health insurance, vacation time, and professional development leave with potential funding.